 - salt, to taste

 - 3 potatoes, peeled and cubed

-- 3 medium beets, julienned thinly or sliced in matchstick shapes
+- 3 medium beets, grated or julienned in matchstick shape

 - 1 onion, diced

-- 1 large clove of Russian garlic or 3 cloves regular garlic, crushed
+- 2 large cloves of Russian garlic or 3-4 cloves regular garlic

-1. Place meat, 1 tbsp salt, and bay leaves into a large pot.
-Add ~3 L of water.
+1. Place meat, salt, and bay leaves into a large pot.
+Add ~2 qt (2 L) of water.
 Bring to a boil, then reduce the heat and simmer for ~45 minutes, skimming off foam periodically.

 2. Meanwhile, peel and cube potatoes.

 4. When stock is ready, remove meat from broth.
-Remove 1 cup of broth and set aside.
 Add potatoes and beets to the stock and cook on medium-low for ~10 minutes.
-Add cabbage and cook for a further 15 minutes.
+Add cabbage and beets and cook for a further 15 minutes.

 4. Chop meat into bite-size pieces when cool enough to handle.

-7. After the soup has cooled down, add crushed garlic.
-Borscht always tastes better the next day after the flavors are mellowed and developed.
+Keep in mind that borscht always tastes better the next day, after the flavors have mellowed and developed.
 Borscht will keep up to a week in the fridge.